Hair, Tissue, Mineral Analysis (HTMA), A Game Changer For Health

 Thyroid: The balance between calcium and potassium, can give insight to the intracellular activity of the nutrients needed for thyroid health.
 Iodine is required for the production of thyroid hormones and takes up thyroid through the sodium-iodide-symporter along with magnesium.
 Selenium, copper, zinc and iron all play a role in T4 to T3 conversion.
 Think metabolism/energy, hormone balance, and brain fog.

 Liver: We need our liver functioning at its optimal level due to the amount of everyday toxicants we are exposed to.
 For example, a high cobalt on your test is a sign your liver is stressed, high iron can also be a stressor to the liver, as well as, high levels of heavy metals.
 Sulfur is an important element when it comes to detoxification capacity and we also get a glimpse at this mineral and how it relates to your liver through a HTMA.
-Think detoxification, hormones, digestion, blood sugar, energy and sleep issues.
+Think detoxification, hormones, digestion, blood sugar, energy, skin issues and sleep issues.

 Sex Hormones: Zinc stimulates the pituitary to release FSH and LH.
 Zinc is needed for progesterone and testosterone.
 Additionally, zinc and copper need to be in balance for estrogen and progesterone ratio.
 Magnesium is needed to make progesterone and estrogen, as well as, supporting estrogen excretion through the bile.
 Think pms, estrogen dominance, irregular cycles. and mood.